davide-talesco/paip/README.md

 const client = Paip({name:'client'});

-client.invoke('add', 3, 4)
+client.invoke('math.add', 3, 4)
   .then(console.log)
   .catch(console.error)
+  .then(()=> client.close());
 ```

+# Request - Response objects internals

-# what is a request Object
+**What is a Request ?**

 For the Application Business code
-A function name (the nats subject) and a list of arguments
+`A function name (the nats subject) and a list of arguments`

 For paip
-The name of the 'Application Business code' the nats subject and the list of arguments
+`The name of the 'Application Business code' the nats subject and the list of arguments`

 for nats
-A subject and a message
+`A subject and a message`

 Outgoing request flow (service client)
-- Application Business code send the request ({name: 'add', args:[3,5]})
+- Application Business code send the request ({subject: 'add', args:[3,5]})
-- Paip build a paipRequest object {service: 'client', subject:'add', args:[3,5], time: Date, tx: 1234} and publish it to subject
+- Paip build a Request object {service: 'client', subject:'add', args:[3,5], time: Date, tx: 1234} and publish it to `subject`

 Incoming request flow (service math)
-- Paip receives the paipRequest along with replyTo subject
+- Paip receives the Request along with replyTo subject
-- Paip builds an IncomingPaipRequest object {paip: paipInstance, request: {service: 'client', subject:'add', args:[3,5], time: Date, tx:1234}, getArgs:()=>{}, invoke:()=>{}} and pass it to Application Code
+- Paip builds an IncomingRequest object {paip: paipInstance, request: {service: 'client', subject:'add', args:[3,5], time: Date, tx:1234}, getArgs:()=>{}, invoke:()=>{}} and pass it to Application Code
-- application code can call .invoke method and the paipRequest sent should keep the same tx property as the incoming request so we can track the transaction
+- application code can call .invoke method and the Request sent out will keep the same tx property as the IncomingRequest so we can track the transaction. simple.
-- if any error Paip build a ErrorPaipResponse {service:'math', request.subject, request.tx:1234, time, error, statusCode, getResult:()=>{}} and publish it back to replyTo
+- if any error Paip build a ErrorResponse {service:'math', request.subject, request.tx:1234, time, error, statusCode, getResult:()=>{}} and publish it back to replyTo

 Outgoing Response (service math)
 - Application code return a result (or throw an error)
-- Paip build a paipResponse {service:'math', subject, tx:1234, time, result, statusCode} and publish it on replyTo
+- Paip build a OutgoingResponse {service:'math', subject, tx:1234, time, result, statusCode} and publish it on replyTo
-- if any error Paip build a ErrorPaipResponse {service:'math', request.subject, tx:1234, time, error, statusCode, getResult:()=>{}} and publish it to replyTo
+- if any error Paip build a ErrorResponse {service:'math', request.subject, tx:1234, time, error, statusCode, getResult:()=>{}} and publish it to replyTo

 Incoming response (service client)
-- Paip receive the serialized paipResponse or a NATS error
+- Paip receive the serialized Response or a NATS error
-- Paip build a response object out of the paipResponse
+- Paip build a IncomingResponse object out of the Response
-- if NATS error Paip build a ErrorPaipResponse {service:'client', subject, tx:1234, time, error, statusCode, getResult()=>{}}
+- if NATS error Paip build a ErrorResponse {service:'client', subject, tx:1234, time, error, statusCode, getResult()=>{}}
 - Paip return to the application code getResult() which return the content of result if exists or throws error.